 Bare Essentials

-The content of the room is condensed and sticking to the bare essentials aims to showcase the true nature of architecture and the authentic structure of the materials.
+The room’s content is condensed, and sticking to the bare essentials aims to showcase the true nature of architecture and the authentic structure of the materials.
 And this is further accomplished by prioritizing the bare essentials.

-The design of the space needs to be simple and clear but it doesn’t mean that it should be boring.
+The design of the space needs to be simple and clear, but it doesn’t mean it should be boring.
 The key to using only bare essentials is allowing the form and texture of the elements to shine more than just their surface looks.

 Limited Well-chosen Materials

 Minimalism is all about purposeful choice in furniture pieces and materials.
-Every element you choose when styling for minimalist design needs to have its own place and purpose.
+Every element you choose when styling for minimalist design must have its place and purpose.

-This is the perfect opportunity to make use of things exactly how they are designed and built in the first place.
-But since you need to limit the elements to include in your room, you need to be detailed with your decisions.
+This is the perfect opportunity to use things exactly how they are designed and built in the first place.
+But since you must limit the elements to include in your room, you must be detailed with your decisions.

-When creating your minimalist playroom, you will need to design an environment that can be safe and productive for your child, free from distractions because of too much clutter and toys.
+When creating your minimalist playroom, you must design an environment that can be safe and productive for your child, free from distractions because of too much clutter and toys.

 The ideal minimalist playroom would include elements that can occupy kids for hours without distracting them from too many toys that they will be overwhelmed with the decision that they won’t start at all.

-The number of toys and other elements you place inside the room will depend on several factors, including the size, layout, and furnishings of the playroom, the ages of the children, and the usual amount of hours dedicated to playtime.
+The number of toys and other elements you place inside the room will depend on several factors, including the size, layout, furnishings, the ages of the children, and the usual amount of hours dedicated to playtime

 A minimalist playroom is an incredible option for children because they are designed to offer the following: